 Update: Thursday 20th May 2021

 In light of the present challenges with ICT, the Alternative Care Inspection and Monitoring Service does not have access to emails at the present time.
 In order to keep the lines of communication open the following contact details are available to providers / service users for queries and any notifications that would normally come through on email.

 - Michael McGuigan 087 1960092

 The Alternative Care team will continue to carry out on-site inspections incorporating telephone communications and interviews as necessary until the issue is resolved.

 The Alternative Care Inspection and Monitoring Service is one of the regulatory services within Children’s Service Regulation which is a sub directorate of the Quality Assurance Directorate within Tusla, the Child and Family Agency.

-The Department of Health and Children’s “National Standards for Children’s Residential Centres” 2001 provides the framework against which inspections are carried out and provides the criteria against which centres structures and care practices are examined.
+The Child Care (Standards in Children’s Residential Centres) Regulations, 1996 provide the regulatory framework against which registration decisions are primarily made.
+The National Standards for Children’s Residential Centres, 2018 (HIQA) provide the framework against which inspections are carried out and provide the criteria against which centres’ structures and care practices are examined.

 Select an option below for further information